ppremk/flowbot/README.md

+## WIP Courseflow Generator for Learning Lab courses

-# Cloned and extended from electron-quick-start
+## Cloned and extended from electron-quick-start

 ## To Use